Wisconsin governor challenged to stop all inmate paroles

 Wisconsin's parole commission, which operates independently of the governor, has granted about 460 discretionary paroles not required by law, something that both Republican and Democratic governors before Evers also routinely granted.

-For example, former Republican Gov. Tommy Thompson's administration granted more than 23,000 discretionary paroles during his 14 years as governor.
+For example, former Republican Gov. Tommy Thompson's administration granted more than 23,000 discretionary paroles during his 14 years as governor, the majority of which came before the state's truth-in-sentencing law did away with parole as an option in 2000.
 Thompson has endorsed Michels.
 Former Republican Gov. Scott Walker granted more than 650 discretionary paroles over eight years, according to the parole commission.

+A parole allows someone in prison to be released before their sentence is complete.
+Starting in 2000, Wisconsin inmates were no longer eligible for parole due to a truth-in-sentencing law.
+Wisconsin passed a truth-in-sentencing law that ended the possibility of parole for prisoners who committed their crimes starting in 2000.
+Those whose sentences began before 2000 are still eligible for parole.

 A parole allows someone who is in prison to be released before their sentence is complete.
-Parole is required for some offenders under state laws that set mandatory release dates.
-Discretionary paroles are available only to offenders not sentenced to life in prison who committed a felony before Dec.
-31, 1999.
+For those sentenced to life, discretionary paroles are available only to those who committed their crime before Dec.
+31, 1999, -- before Wisconsin’s truth-in-sentencing law took effect and ended the possibility of parole.

 While the governor decides who is granted a pardon, he does not control paroles.
 That is done by the four-member parole commission that is given independent authority under state law to determine whether an inmate is eligible after serving a certain portion of their sentence.
 The governor appoints the chair of the commission, who is subject to confirmation by the state Senate.